-Planning, promoting and maintaining healthy life style and safe learning environment for preschool children.
-This course is designed for the day care provider and includes physical activity, identifying and reporting abuse, prevention and management of acute illness and chronic disease and promotion of a high-quality indoor and outdoor environment.
+The course is designed to help childcare providers plan, promote and maintain a healthy lifestyle and safe learning environment for preschool children.
+Topics include nutrition, first aid and safety, physical activity, identifying and reporting abuse, prevention and management of acute illness and chronic disease and promotion of a high-quality indoor and outdoor environment.

-- Demonstrate knowledge of nutritional guidelines for children by creating age appropriate menus for the day care setting.
+- Demonstrate knowledge of nutritional guidelines for children by creating age-appropriate menus for the childcare setting.

-- Plan cost-effective weekly menus for children in the day care setting.
+- Plan cost-effective menus for children in the childcare setting

-- Using case studies, evaluate health and safety practices of a day care in accordance with state regulations.
+- Using case studies, evaluate health and safety practices of a childcare in accordance with state regulations.

-- Develop physical activity plans for children in the day care environment.
+- Develop physical activity plans for children in the childcare environment.

 - Integrate knowledge of nutrition, health and safety by creating resources for parents.

-HDFS 310 (Infant and Child Development in Context) or PSY 260 (Child Psychology).
-Credit not allowed for both HDFS 445 and FSHN 445.
+HDFS 310 (Infant and Child Development in Context); Credit not allowed for both HDFS 445 and FSHN 445 (Early Childhood Health, Safety, and Nutrition).
+Credit not allowed for both HDFS 445 and FSHN 445

 All prerequisites must be completed or consent from the instructor given prior to enrollment.

 If you register for this course after the start of the term, please contact the instructor at the time of registration.
 By contacting the instructor, you ensure you are added to the CANVAS section as soon as possible and have access to the course and details about the class requirements.